FAQs About DMPS and COVID-19

 A: District administrators will continue to work throughout the summer, monitoring the latest developments in the COVID-19 Pandemic, consulting with medical experts and talking with other urban districts throughout the United States.
 We are also surveying our families to collect information that will help drive our decisions about how school will resume in the Fall.
 The State of Iowa has given all Iowa districts three choices; resume classes in person with health measures in place, provide hybrid in-person and virtual classes, or continue all virtual learning.
 Unlike in the Spring, all learning will be mandatory when the 2020-21 school year begins.
 It’s always good to bear in mind that we may start the school year one way, and need to adjust as virus activity in the community rises and falls.

 Q: DMPS is offering online learning.
 Where can I find these resources?

 A: Access to Pre-K – 12 workbooks, and other valuable education resources are available on the DMPS@Home page.
 These are provided as a support only, and are not required.

-Q: How will children who depend on schools for food receive meals during the closure?
+Q: How will children who depend on schools for food receive meals?

-A: DMPS food and nutrition staff will offer grab-and-go meals, both lunch and breakfast for the following day at all DMPS middle school locations from 11:30 AM – 12:30 PM weekdays beginning March 26 and continuing through the duration of the COVID-19 closure.
+A: DMPS food and nutrition staff will offer free grab-and-go meals, both lunch and breakfast for the following day, at a variety of locations from 11:30 AM – 12:30 PM weekdays continuing through the duration of the COVID-19 closure.
 On Fridays, staff will send home additional food for the weekend.
 See a list of locations and hours.

 Q: What if I don’t need meals, but would like to donate to the effort?